- What Is Construction Project Management?

 - Qualifications-based selection: This selection method focuses on the contractors’ qualifications.
 To do this, project owners analyze each contractor’s request for qualifications (RFQ) to decide which is the most qualified contractor for the project.

-Once a contractor is chosen, a payment agreement contract must be signed.
+Once a contractor is chosen, a payment agreement contract must be signed, and the bidding process will be finished.
 Let’s review the most commonly used contract types.